The Green Goddess (play): Adaptations

 The play was the basis for both a 1923 silent film and a 1930 talkie.
 Star George Arliss and Ivan F. Simpson reprised their roles in both films, as the Raja of Rukh and his chief aide, respectively.

 In 1939, Orson Welles staged a version in New York, which was preceded by a short film prelude – this was two years before the release of his debut feature film, Citizen Kane.
 The footage is now believed lost.
 In 1943 a third film adaptation Adventure in Iraq was produced, with the setting shifted from India to the Middle East.

+In 1922, a novelization by Louise Jordan Miln was published.

 Things named after the play

 Green Goddess salad dressing was invented in the 1920s, by the chef at the Palace Hotel in San Francisco, to commemorate the actor George Arliss and this play.

 In 1925 a railway locomotive was named after it, the locomotive's owner having been inspired by the stage play.

+The play is also an obscure reference ("what the Rajah of Rukh decided that Mrs Crespin would have been”) given by Bruce Truscot, the pseudonym of Edgar Allison Peers, and the author of Redbrick University, given in a letter to one of his critics, Professor Geoffrey Tillotson, in 1943.